Tennis elbow (also known as Lateral Epicondylitis) is felt on the outer part of the elbow joint where the tendons attach.

 Those who may be susceptible to this condition are laborers such as carpenters or bricklayers, gym-goers doing bicep curls and even those working from home on the computer leaving their wrist in extension for a prolonged period of time.

 The symptoms include pain at the outer elbow and pain during gripping hand movements such as;

 - turning on taps

 - pouring tea

-Normal range of motion will remain, localised tenderness may be present with passive stretching of the wrist (downward motion).
+Normal range of motion will remain, however localised tenderness may be present when stretching the wrist extensors.
 It’s also unlikely to see visible swelling around the elbow.